Director Mentor Information Session

 California Early Childhood Mentor Program

-The California Early Childhood Mentor Program is funded by the California Department of Education, Child Development Division, with Federal Block Grant funds for quality improvement.
+The California Early Childhood Mentor Program is funded by the California Department of Education, Early Education and Support Division, with Federal Block Grant funds for quality improvement.
 Our mission is to enhance the quality of Early Care and Education (ECE) for all children and families.
 We support the existing and developing ECE workforce by providing relevant, high quality mentoring services to the Early Care and Education community.
 Our long-term goal is to provide high quality relationship-based mentoring support to every Early Care and Education student, educator, or administrator in California who wants such support.
 Learn more at our website, www.ecementor.org.